 The versatility and convenience of skips make them very popular for waste disposal in the UK.
 They are a very efficient method for disposing of waste and can be hired in several different sizes to accommodate your needs.
 This means you should not find yourself with more waste than your skip can hold, or a bill for a large skip when you only have enough waste to fill half of it.
 The versatile nature of skips means they are suitable for a wide range of jobs, here are a few of the more popular ones;

-One of the most common uses for skips is residential renovation.—having construction work carried out on your home, a new bathroom installed, your windows replaced—things like this generate a considerable amount of waste and, as we mentioned above, residential waste disposal systems are not designed to handle that much.
+One of the most common uses for skips is residential renovation and domestic projects.—having construction work carried out on your home, a new bathroom installed, your windows replaced—things like this generate a considerable amount of waste and, as we mentioned above, residential waste disposal systems are not designed to handle that much.
 Hiring an appropriately sized skip will save you from multiple trips to the local tip—probably making a mess of your car in the process—or leaving a pile of waste on your property for weeks or months as you slowly dispose of it a bit at a time.

 Building a new driveway or installing new paving in your garden will invariably create a lot of waste material, as it involves digging up the parts of your property where the path or driveway will go.
 Having a skip onhand provides a designated space for that waste that will not only be easily removable when full but will also help keep the disruption to your property as minimal as possible.